Dedicated to the conservation of endangered and threatened

 SOUTH AFRICA'S KRUGER NATIONAL PARK:

 Prior to the transition of government to majority rule, South Africa had maintained its wildlife and wild places reasonably well.
 However, the new government has placed emphasis on "people" rather than wildlife and wild places.
 Thus, funding for the National Parks Board has been cut drastically.
 South Africa's conservation effort welcomes help from external sources.
 In 1996 our third and fourth aircraft were delivered on site.
-They were assigned to the National Parks Board of South Africa and were based at Skukuza in Kruger National Park (KNP).
-One is flown by Ken Maggs, head of antipoaching and investigations, and the other was flown Barry Roberts, wildlife officer and research scientist.
+These two aircraft (both funded by donations from the government of the Republic of China on Taiwan), were assigned to the National Parks Board of South Africa and were based at Skukuza in Kruger National Park (KNP).
+One was flown by Ken Maggs, head of antipoaching and investigations, and the other was flown Barry Roberts, wildlife officer and research scientist.
 KNP is a huge park/reserve and extends from Zimbabwe in the north, to Swaziland in the south.
 Its eastern border is Mozambique.
 These two aircraft shared the responsibility of protecting all wildlife in KNP as well as the adjacent wildlife areas outside which abut its western border.
 The two Super Scout aircraft were so successful that from their deployment in 1996 until early 1998 not one rhino or elephant had been poached in KNP.
 In December 1997 the NPB released one Super Scout from KNP for reassignment to Shamwari Game Reserve in the Eastern Cape.
+The other was transferred to Namibia where it is owned and flown by Carl Hilker in support of Namibian wildlife and the Cheetah Conservation Fund.

 SHAMWARI GAME RESERVE, EASTERN CAPE:

-The Super Scout aircraft based at Shamwari Game Reserve near Port Elizabeth in the Eastern Cape patrols both the provincial, national and private game reserves in that province as well as the coastal marine reserves.
+Wildcon donated a Aeronca Champion aircraft to Shamwari Game Reserve near Port Elizabeth in the Eastern Cape, and it patrolled both the provincial, national and private game reserves in that province as well as the coastal marine reserves.
 Since its deployment, there have been no incidents of poaching of endangered or threatened wildlife.
+Shamwari has purchased a very large wilderness area in Cape Province and has traded the Scout for a helicopter so that landings can be made in the rugged bushveldt of the Eastern Cape to service water sources and to be used for darting and translocation of wildlife as well as antipoaching operations.

 SOUTHERN AFRICA AND THE CESSNA UTILITY AIRCRAFT:

 In July 1998 the fifth conservation aircraft, a six-seat STOL Cessna U206F, was delivered and placed into operation.
-It is in service with the Wildlife Breeding Resource Center (WBRC) and the South African Police Service (SAP) Endangered Species Protection Unit (ESPU).
-It is the only aircraft assigned to serve the ESPU and is based at the South African Police Service Air Wing facility at Wunderboom Air Base near Pretoria.
+It was in service with the Wildlife Breeding Resource Center (WBRC) and the South African Police Service (SAP) Endangered Species Protection Unit (ESPU).
+It was the only aircraft assigned to serve the ESPU and was based at the South African Police Service Air Wing facility at Wunderboom Air Base near Pretoria.
+(See ESPU and WBRC, below).
+The Cessna served so well that the ESPU was finally allowed to use government aircraft in its missions and the Cessna was returned to the USA where it now serves humanitarian and environmental missions flown out of Santa Monica airport, California, and into Baja California, Mexico (See Project CARE for details).

 ESPU: